stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 3. `FoundationAuditLayer`

-   * Role: inspect completed reasoning chains about sets of reals, identify implicit axiom assumptions, and estimate tension scores for each segment.
+   * Role: inspect completed reasoning chains about sets of reals, identify implicit axiom assumptions and estimate tension scores for each segment.

    * Interface:

      ```txt